 Coupons and Store PromotionsRetail stores do not always allow store coupons to be redeemed on items that are advertised in the weekly circulars.

-Bottom-LineDeciphering the different types of coupons will become a lot easier once you get more involved in using coupon strategies to save money at the grocery store.
+Bottom-LineDeciphering the different types of coupons will become a lot easier the more you use coupons and once you get more involved in using coupon strategies to save money at the grocery store.